rbultman/raspberry-jam/udp-echo/README.md

 meant to be used together in order to measure the latency of a network link.
 Simply run the server on one computer and the client on the other.
-The client sends UDP messages to the server, and the server responds when a message is recieved.
+The client sends UDP messages to the server, and the server responds when a message is received.
 The client measures the elapsed time between sending the message to the server and receiving the response.
 It prints the measured time, the minimum time, the maximum time, and the average time.
 The average time is obtained using an infinite impulse response (IIR) filter.